Iceccubes/aaa/README.md

 Afterwards, restart you computer.

-Lastly, run the following commands one after the other in your vsc powershell (STRG+J to open) while you are in your project directory:
+Then, run the following commands one after the other in your vsc powershell (STRG+J to open) while you are in your project directory:

 ```powershell
 conda init powershell